JasoonS/EM-Token/README.md

 ## To Do's:

+* TO DO: Add state diagrams in all workflow type transactions (Holds, Clearable transfers, Funding, Payouts)
 * TO DO: consider adding roles to the standard
 * TO DO: Check out ERC777 and extend this to comply with it, if appropriate

-* TO DO: Explain the reason for having currency() in EMoneyToken
-* TO DO: Use ```operationId``` instead of ```transactionId``` in all mnethods (and explain why)
-* TO DO: Use "order" instead of "request" all over the place
-* TO DO: Change "cleared" to "clearable" in cleared transfers
-* TO DO: Add suspense account state in Payouts
-* TO DO: Add state diagrams in all workflow type transactions (Holds, Clearable transfers, Funding, Payouts)
-* TO DO: Change compliance functions to use "can..." instead of "check...", and only return a bytes32
-* TO DO: Return standard error codes instead of canDo and reason - as per ERC1066 and ERC1444